 Our friends at 3000 Acres have some great resources for dealing with your landlord.

 Most rental agreements are for 12 months.
 Depending on your individual situation, you may not have much clarity about the future and how long you will reside at the property.
-Therefore, you should start putting your energy into growing annual plants such as veggies.
+Therefore, you should start putting your energy into growing annual plants such as vegetables.
 Most vegetables take less than 6 months to mature from planting.
 Careful planning should ensure you can harvest plenty of tasty produce before you end your tenancy.
 There’s quite a few ways to grow veggies in rental gardens.

-Growing Vegetables in Pots
+Growing vegetables in pots

 Pots and other containers can be a quick and easy way to get started.
 They have little impact on the existing garden and can be a great way to make use of concrete, paving or decking areas.
 Pots are easily re-locatable, so you can take them with you to your next rental property.

 Anything with good drainage holes, can be used as a growing container.
-We avoided using polystyrene boxes though, as they are not UV stable and tend to deteriorate quite quickly, spreading little white foam balls everywhere.
+I avoided using polystyrene boxes though, as they are not UV stable and tend to deteriorate quite quickly, spreading little white foam balls everywhere.

 The most critical aspect of growing vegetables in pots, is the potting mix that you use.
 See our potting mix trial for more information on this.